peterhinch/micropython-iot/README.md

 ## 3.1 Installation

-It is recommended to use the latest release build of firmware as such builds incorporate `uasyncio` as frozen bytecode.
+On client devices it is recommended to use the latest release build of firmware as such builds incorporate `uasyncio` as frozen bytecode.
 Daily builds do not.
 With a release build copy the above client files to the device.
 Edit `local.py` as described below and copy it to the device.
-Ensure the device has a stored WiFi connection and run te demo.
+Ensure the device has a stored WiFi connection and run the demo.

 Alternatively to maximise free RAM firmware can be built from source, freezing `uasyncio`, `client.py` and `primitives.py` as bytecode.